(Updated in November 2021, first published in 2019)

 Plaques listing the names and nationalities of students throughout the years reflect the arc of America’s relationships with other countries.
 Traditional allies such as Great Britain, Australia and Canada typically have students listed for every year in the institution’s history, but various conflicts and events affect the lineup of guests.
 For example, Iran had several students before 1979, but none since the revolution and seizure of power by anti-American forces that year.
 After the fall of the USSR, officer-students began to arrive from former Soviet bloc nations such as Bulgaria, Latvia and Poland.
 In recent years, officers representing newly formed countries such as South Sudan and East Timor have attended the program.

-The 2018–2019 class includes 110 international students and 1,000 Americans representing all branches of the military and several agencies.
-Throughout the program’s history, 13 international female officers have graduated, with Bulgaria sending the first group.
-There are currently 3 international female officers in the current class.
+Past classes have included over a hundred international students and 1,000 Americans representing all branches of the military and several agencies.
+Throughout the program’s history, more than 10 international female officers have graduated, with Bulgaria sending the first group.
 Officers who wish to add a gift to the archives privately present their item to the commandant or deputy commandment at an appointed time before graduation.